serenaklm/rumor_detection/README.md

 		b. include_val_structure: Boolean, indicating if we should propagate structure information in the MHA layers
 		c. word_module_version: Either 0,1,2,3 or 4, {0: max_pooling, 1: average_pooling, 2: max_pooling_w_attention, 3: average_pooling_w_attention, 4: attention}.
 The version used in PLAN and STAPLAN is 2, HiT-STAPLAN is 4.
 		d. post_module_version: Either 0,1,2 or 3, {0: average_pooling, 1: condense_into_fix_vector, 2: first_vector, 3: attention}.
 The version used in all 3 models in the paper is 3.
-		e. vary_LR: Boolean, indicating if we should use a triangular learning rate (Increases initially then decreases after a certain point)
+		e. vary_LR: Boolean, indicating if we should use increases the LR initially then decreases after a certain point
 		f. ff_word: Boolean, indicating if we should finetune the token embedding
 		g. ff_post: Boolean, indicating if we should finetune the post embedding
 		- To run the training code, run the command "python train.py"